VITAMINS THAT SUPPORT YOUR BEST LIFE™

 -Healthy, essential fats

-Cow’s milk can often be a trigger for digestive issues, so nut milk like almond, cashew, oat, or coconut milk is a great swap.
+Organic whole milk or low-fat milk can often be a trigger for digestive issues, so nut milk like almond, cashew, oat, or coconut milk is a great swap.

 It’s no secret that we need to stay away from vegetable oils, but there are some great, healthy substitutes like coconut oil, avocado oil, extra virgin oil, ghee (clarified butter), or grass-fed butter.

 Sweet potatoes are a healthier option than regular white potato fries.
 Also, instead of buying frozen fries that contain no telling what, try making your own at home.
-They're pretty simple to make and tons of great recipes out there!
+They're pretty simple to make, and tons of great recipes out there!

 Most juices are packed with sugar.
 Even though they’re great for electrolytes, a healthier swap to get your electrolytes would be infused water or coconut water, which is loaded with potassium as well.